 NOI (Notice of Intent) and NOT (Notice of Termination) application forms and instructions are available in electronic format, information is below.

 As of 2/1/17, application forms are now only accessible electronically via the Ohio EPA eBusiness center.

 PLEASE NOTE : Consultants CANNOT PIN (i.e., electronically sign) applications on behalf of their clients.
 Consultants can COMPLETE and SAVE an application then DELEGATE it to their client to PIN and submit.
-This can be completed within minutes though -- see the one-page walkthrough guide to make this simple for the client.
+See the one-page walkthrough guide.

-Access electronic versions of the General Permit NOI, NOT, NOE, Co-Permittee NOI/NOT, Individual Lot NOI/NOT and transfer forms through your Ohio EPA eBusiness Center account and submit electronically!
-Benefits include a much easier form and streamlined experience with prepopulated form information, field validation to ensure a complete application, one-click submission with no hard copies to mail, both paper check and ePAY options, and fast & efficient Agency review/issuance (from 21+ days to 72 hrs when submitting via STREAMS vs. the previous hard copy method).
+Access the General Permit NOI, NOT, NOE, Co-Permittee NOI/NOT, and Individual Lot NOI/NOT forms through your Ohio EPA eBusiness Center account and submit electronically.
+The NPDES Permit Transfer form is located below.
 Visit DSW's Electronic Business Services website for more information, guidance, and reporting questions.